blib-la/hyv/docs/15_a_CREATING_CUSTOM_MODEL_ADAPTERS.md

 }
 ```

-This adapter connects to a custom API endpoint that generates songs using a specific AI model.
-The
+The `assign` method sends a POST request to a custom API endpoint that generates songs using a
-adapter is initialized with a set of options (`model`, `rootUrl`, `endpointBase`).
-When you assign a
-task, it sends a POST request to the specified API endpoint, with the task's content as the `prompt`
+specific AI model.
+The task's content serves as the `prompt` and the chosen `model`.
+Finally, the
-and the chosen `model`.
-The generated song is then returned as the task result.
+generated song is returned as the task result.

+## Summary

+In this guide, we have walked through the process of creating a custom `ModelAdapter` with the Hyv
+library.
+We created an adapter for an imaginary AI model that generates songs, and we outlined how
+to initialize it and assign tasks.
+With this foundation, you can expand this concept to create
+`ModelAdapters` for other AI models as well.

+## Tags

+Hyv, ModelAdapter, Custom ModelAdapter, AI model, SongModelAdapter, TypeScript, axios